 McGarry authored most of the constitution, while Wally Collins did the legal work.

-- The S Gauge Herald publishes its last issue (primarily due to increased costs of printing, but also editor Frank Titman didn't think there was much hope
+The S Gauge Herald publishes its last issue (primarily due to increased costs of printing, but also editor Frank Titman didn't think there was much hope for

 - Then NASG president, Dick Cataldi, starts the NASG Newsletter.